kinshuk4/daily-coding-problem-solutions/README.md

 ---

-### Problem 287
+### Problem 287 (Medium)

 This problem was asked by Quora.

-You are given a list of (website, user) pairs that represent users visiting websites.
+You are given a list of `(website, user)` pairs that represent users visiting websites.
 Come up with a program that identifies the top `k` pairs of websites with the greatest similarity.

 For example, suppose `k = 1`, and the list of tuples is: